FM mic transmitter is small device and it changes sound from mic into radio signal.

 Parts List:

-If we want to send direct audio then remove mic and give audio at base and R1 point.
+To begin with, this FM transmitter circuit take voice from small mic means condenser mic and if we want to send direct audio then remove mic and give audio at base and R1 point.

-To make signal go more far then use long wire or antenna.
+Then to make signal go more far then use long wire or antenna.

-Trim capacitor C2 and coil L1 set the FM signal frequency and always use free non-commercial FM band.
+After that, trim capacitor C2 and coil L1 set the FM signal frequency and always use free non-commercial FM band and with this simple FM transmitter we can send sound on FM radio.

 Easy points about this circuit: